Ir al contenido

 Documat

-A Modelling Language for Discourse Analysis in Humanities: Definition, Design, Validation and First Experiences
+A Modelling Language for Discourse Analysis in Humanities: definition, Design, Validation and First Experiences

 1. [1] Consejo Superior de Investigaciones Científicas